Dyloso/SlendytubbiesWorldsOfflineOnlinePatch/README.md

 **Room list is empty:**
 - Make sure the host has `RunNode.bat` running as administrator
-- Make sure both players have the correct Hamachi IP in `OfflineOnlinePatch.cfg`
+- Make sure both players have the correct Hamachi IP in `OnlineMultiplayer.cfg`
 - Try clicking the **Refresh** button in the room list

 **Can't connect to relay:**